In the context of fundamentals of genetics, what term describes a... | Study Prep in Pearson+

 Multiple Choice

-In the context of fundamentals of genetics, what term describes a single gene that exists in more than two allelic forms within a population?
+In the context of fundamentals of genetics, what term describes a section of DNA that codes for a trait?

 A